tanushreebanerjee/iw-starter-code/README.md

 # iw-starter-code

-Welcome to the Independent Work (IW) seminar!
-In thi`s guide, we will walk you through the essential steps to set up your code repository for your project.
+Welcome to the Independent Work (IW) seminar 05/06 Spring 2024!
+In this guide, we will walk you through the essential steps to set up your code repository for your project.
 In case you would like a certain topic covered here, please let the TAs know over Slack.

 ## Table of contents
 - [Conda Environment Setup](docs/1-conda-env-setup.md)